robinrodricks/FluentListView/README.md

-How do I make the sorted column have that slightly different colour?[¶](#how-do-i-make-the-sorted-column-have-that-slightly-different-colour "Permalink to this headline")
+How do I make the sorted column have that slightly different colour?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If you set TintSortColumn property to _true_, the sort column will be automatically tinted.
 The color of the tinting is controlled by the SelectedColumnTint property.